bored-arvi/CommiZard/CONTRIBUTING.md

 # How to Contribute to CommiZard

 Thank you for your interest in helping shape CommiZard!
-I'm building this in my free time, so your help means the world.

 Here are some ways you can help improve this project:

 ## 🐞 Reporting Bugs / Requesting Features